-1. First, you need to build the polyhedron from the "net" you downloaded.
+1. First, you need to build the polyhedron from the "net" you were given in class.
 When you're done, COUNT the vertices, edges, and faces of your polyhedron; then enter the name of your polyhedron, as well as the numbers you counted, in the indicated spaces of the first row below.